intel/sawr/README.md

 But please do let us know if you are producing a kit so we can link to you from the above site.

-# Contributing to the SAWhR Project
+# Contributing to the SAWR Project
 Third-party patches and contributions are welcome.
 We do require you read and agree to the Contribution License Agreement below.

 ## Contribution License Agreement
-The Simple Autonomous Wheeled Robot (SAWhR) project is developed and distributed under a BSD license as noted in [whr/LICENSE.txt].
+The Simple Autonomous Wheeled Robot (SAWR) project is developed and distributed under a BSD license as noted in [whr/LICENSE.txt].

 By making a contribution to this project, I certify that: